Jason Bard: Post-Crisis

 After the mini-series Crisis on Infinite Earths, much of DC Comics continuity was rebooted.
 Jason Bard's history had undergone some changes.
-For starters, Bard was a police officer with the GCPD working under James Gordon.
-This is where he met Barbara for the first time.
-In Post-Crisis continuity, Jason received his knee injury when Killer Moth shot him in the knee at Lance Investigations (Lance Investigations was owned by Larry Lance, the husband of the original Black Canary and the father of the current Black Canary).
-The injury forced Jason to leave the GCPD and pursue other ventures.
+This version is a police officer with the GCPD working under James Gordon, where he met Barbara Gordon.
+Killer Moth shoots Jason in the knee, forcing him to leave the GCPD and pursue other ventures.
 It was after this that he opened up his own Private Investigations and his relationship with Barbara began.
 The two dated for sometime and they were even engaged to be married at one point.
-After the events of The Killing Joke, Barbara felt that Jason couldn't protect her and she broke off their engagement.
-They would not meet again for several years.
+After the events of The Killing Joke, when Barbara is shot and crippled by the Joker, she breaks up with Jason.

-In Birds of Prey, Barbara Gordon (now known as Oracle), sent Black Canary on a mission to the island of Rheelasia.
-While she was here, she saw Jason who was using the fake identity of Reed Montel and he was apparently on the other side of the law now.
-As it turns out, Jason was working undercover and he was contracted by a family to find Brendan and Daria Fiske.
-They were kidnapped and taken to Rheelasia, however they attempted to escape and they were killed.
-Black Canary was captured and Jason had to give up his cover and identity to try and save her.
-After Jason's identity was revealed to the kidnappers, they attacked him and Jason was knocked unconscious.
-Both he and Black Canary were captured and forced to work in the fields on the island.
-Black Canary was planning to escape with Jason's help, but it was revealed that the attack caused Jason to lose his eyesight and he would be unable to help her escape the island.
-Together the two were able to escape the island after a fight with Hellhound and some Rheelasian mercenaries.
+In Birds of Prey, Barbara Gordon (now known as Oracle), sends Black Canary on a mission to the island of Rheelasia.
+She meets Jason Bard, who is working undercover in Rheelasia.
+Both he and Black Canary are captured and forced to work in the fields on the island.
+Black Canary was planning to escape with Jason's help, but it was revealed that the attack caused Jason to lose his eyesight.
+Together the two escape the island after a fight with Hellhound and some Rheelasian mercenaries.

-Jason learned to deal with his blindness pretty well and he continued to operate his private investigation agency.
-Jason made contact with Barbara because he said that he missed her and missed talking to her.
-Barbara wasn't very interested; however, she suggested the two of them develop a professional relationship.
-She offered to call him with any information when she had any or when she had a job that he could do for her.
-Jason came to visit her and he learned for the first time about her paralysis and why Babs broke off their engagement.